-Ultimate Guide to Caribbean Beach Resort
+Ultimate Guide to Disney’s Caribbean Beach Resort

-We first fell in love with Caribbean Beach several years ago, and since then it has jockeyed with Port Orleans for the title of our favorite Moderate Resort at Walt Disney World.
+We first fell in love with Caribbean Beach over a decade ago, and since then it has jockeyed with Port Orleans for the title of our favorite Moderate Resort at Walt Disney World.
 We love the lush, tropical grounds and laid back vibe, which are a nice contrast to the frenetic nature of the theme parks.
 Coming back to Caribbean Beach each night is a good way to decompress, and makes a trip to Walt Disney World feel a bit like a relaxed island retreat.

 With that said, Disney’s Caribbean Beach Resort is not for everyone.
 It’s one of the largest resorts at Walt Disney World, meaning you might be in for a bit of a walk to the main lobby.
 It also has multiple bus stops, which is true of all Moderates except Port Orleans French Quarter.
 Nevertheless, we love Caribbean Beach, and consider it the “Poor Man’s Polynesian.”